MPhil Modules

 Advanced Akkadian Language and Texts |

-The following year-long papers will be available to Human-Evolutionary Studies MPhil students in the Department of Archaeology in 2023-24:
+The following year-long modules will be taken by Human-Evolutionary Studies MPhil students in the Department of Archaeology in 2025–26.
+Other MPhil students can audit, but not take these for credit:

 B2 |